Blog

 Sanae El Fassi: I am a developer on the Analytics team, my regular day has different tasks: development of new features, bug corrections, issues investigation, meetings and exchanges with my colleagues and so on…

 Claudia Mendonça: I’m working as a Program Manager with multiple Costumers and projects.
-I’m ensuring the coordination of each plan, monitoring its progress, resolving issues, and initiate appropriate corrective action.
-My day by day is making sure we are following the plan, anticipating any constrains, verifying if customer and internal engineers have what they need to work, if not, finding who can help, normally a pre-sale or R&I support.
-I’m always in contact with the customer providing him feedback on where we are, the next steps and understand what we can do to help with his TV service.
+I’m ensuring the coordination of each plan, monitoring its progress, resolving issues, and initiating appropriate corrective action.
+My day by day is making sure we are following the plan, anticipating any constraints, verifying if customer and internal engineers have what they need to work, if not, finding who can help, normally a pre-sale or R&I support.
+I’m always in contact with the customer providing him feedback on where we are, the next steps and understanding what we can do to help with his TV service.

 Did you always know that working in technology was what you wanted to do?
 How did you decide to go into technology?